 Pelicans are highly mobile birds, moving to and from the coast in response to rainfall – but we don’t know how many leave the Lakes or where they go – and that’s where you can help.

 Results from The Great Pelican Count provide insight into population fluctuations from year to year.
-This valuable information also feeds into the larger BirdLife Australia Gippsland Lakes Pelican Project – funded by the Love Our Lakes program – which is a long-term monitoring program that will protect pelicans and the Lakes for future generations.
+This valuable information also feeds into a long-term BirdLife Australia monitoring program that will protect pelicans and the Lakes for future generations.

 This annual event helps BirdLife Australia to quantify the changes in pelican numbers across the Gippsland Lakes, and encourages people of all ages to help one of Australia’s most recognisable birds.